Theming

 We are aware that users often use dark theme in their own ways and may not want to use the default dark theme features from the guidelines.

-That's why if you are using dark theme you can switch between two dark theme modes:
+That's why if you are using dark theme you can switch between two dark theme mode

 If you don't use a custom theme, Paper will automatically change between the default theme and the default dark theme, depending on device settings.